WPBeginner

 How do I troubleshoot a WordPress site?

-Site health debug information
+Site health info

 For example, you can find which PHP version your site is using or how much memory limit is allowed on your site.